EverydayHealthLogo

 Who is Dr. Chang, Pediatric Otolaryngologist in Palo Alto, CA?

-Dr. Kay Chang, MD is a Pediatric Otolaryngologist, who primarily practices in Palo Alto, CA. He has been practicing for over 27 years and is board certified by the American Board of Otolaryngology.
+Dr. Kay Chang, MD is a Pediatric Otolaryngologist, who primarily practices in Palo Alto, CA. He has been practicing for over 27 years and is board certified.
 Dr. Chang graduated from The Warren Alpert Medical School of Brown University and completed his residency at Univ Hlth Ctr Of Pittsburgh, Pediatric Otolaryngology; Univ Of Wa Sch Of Med, Otolaryngology; Univ Of Wa Sch Of Med, General Surgery.
 Dr. Chang is fluent in English, Chinese, and Spanish, and is currently seeing new patients.
 Dr. Chang’s practice accepts Kaiser Permanente, Medicaid, Medicare, UnitedHealthcare, Aetna, Cigna and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Chang’s office at (650) 497-8000.

 What are Areas of Expertise for Dr. Chang?